-- The number of units with below-market rent levels by unit type (ie studio, 1 BR, 2 BR, 3 BR, etc) - Of those above, number of units along the corridor with affordability restrictions, and the date of expiring restrictions - 8.
-The total number and location of housing units in the development pipeline along the corridor - The number and location of affordable housing projects in the development pipeline along the corridor, including MPDU or other inclusionary zoning units. - 10.
-The number of low-income households served by homeowner assistance programs.
+- Provide a range of affordable rental choices for households of all sizes.
+The number of units with below-market rent levels by unit type (ie studio, 1 BR, 2 BR, 3 BR, etc) - Preserve long-term rental affordability.
+Of those above, number of units along the corridor with affordability restrictions, and the date of expiring restrictions - 8.
+Increase overall housing supply.
+The total number and location of housing units in the development pipeline along the corridor

+- Expand new affordable housing opportunities.
+The number and location of affordable housing projects in the development pipeline along the corridor, including MPDU or other inclusionary zoning units. - Ensure homeowners can remain in the community.
+The number of low-income households served by homeowner assistance programs. - Increase homeownership rates by people of color to build generational wealth.
+Annual change in homeownership rates by race and ethnicity. - Preserve at least 17,000 homes currently affordable to people who annually earn less than \$70,000.
+The total number of units with belowmarket rents.

 Another TOD collaborative best practice is to create and assess the development potential of underutilized lands within proximity to transit.
 These may be surplus public lands owned by the County, state, school district or city.
 Or these may be lands that religious organizations or non-profits own but are not developed to the full potential allowed by zoning and County plans.
 Large underutilized parking lots at commercial centers located near station areas can be another source of potential redevelopment.
-Communities as diverse as Miami, Durham, and Seattle-to name just a few --- have undertaken work to map these kinds of properties and determine whether they may be suitable for redevelopment or could be part of a larger land assembly strategy.
+Communities as diverse as Miami, Durham, and Seattle- to name just a few --- have undertaken work to map these kinds of properties and determine whether they may be suitable for redevelopment or could be part of a larger land assembly strategy.